Don DeLillo: 2020s

 DeLillo's 17th novel, The Silence, was published by Scribner in October 2020.
 In February 2021, producer Uri Singer acquired the rights to the novel; later the same year, reports emerged that the playwright Jez Butterworth was planning to adapt The Silence for the screen.

 The first Library of America volume of DeLillo's writings was published in October 2022.
 The volume, titled Don DeLillo: Three Novels of the 1980s, collects the three major works DeLillo published during the decade: The Names (1982), White Noise (1985), and Libra (1988).
 The volume also features two nonfiction essays by DeLillo: "American Blood", about the assassinations of John F. Kennedy and Jack Ruby, and "Silhouette City", about neo-Nazis in contemporary America.
 It was edited by the DeLillo scholar Mark Osteen.
 Mao II and Underworld were anthologized in 2023.
 He is one of a handful of authors so anthologized while alive; others include Eudora Welty, Philip Roth and Ursula K. Le Guin.

-DeLillo lives near New York City in the suburb of Bronxville with his wife, Barbara Bennett.